trivago/gollum/Godeps/_workspace/src/github.com/klauspost/crc32/README.md

 BenchmarkCrc32KB     327.83       3194.20      9.74x
 ```

-For other tables and non-SSE 4.2 the peformance is the same as the standard library.
+For other tables and "CLMUL"  capable machines the performance is the same as the standard library.

+This has been submitted and will be part of the Go 1.6 standard library.

 # license